-Digestive conditions are unfortunately very common—according to recent research more than half of the American adult population suffers from some type of gastrointestinal disorder.
+Digestive conditions are unfortunately very common.
+According to recent research, more than half of American adults suffer from some type of gastrointestinal disorder.

-In this post we’ll cover the most prominent gastrointestinal ailments; what their causes are; what the long-term effects are and how to get treatment.
+In this post we’ll cover the most common digestive ailments, what their causes are, what the long-term effects are, and how to get treatment.

 Gallstones

-Gallstones form when cholesterol found in bile hardens.
-They collect in the gallbladder, which is a small organ that aids with digestion by storing bile.
-The cause is believed to be a chemical imbalance in the bile, where too much cholesterol and/or bilirubin is present.
+Gallstones form in the gallbladder, which is a small organ that aids the body with digestion by storing bile.
+It is believed that gallstones are caused when too much cholesterol and/or bilirubin is present in the gallbladder, and hardens to form gallstones.

 While gallstones are fairly common and sometimes don’t trigger symptoms, if left untreated they can cause severe abdominal pain.
 Additional complications can include fever, chills, diarrhea, itchy skin, appetite loss, rapid heartbeat, shoulder or back pain and jaundice.
 Most often, symptoms are triggered after consuming fried foods, but the pain caused by them can arrive at any time.